Do I Need to Hire an Accountant or Bookkeeper?

 - The importance of registering with HMRC

-You might think that your start up or small business isn’t big enough to hire an accountant or bookkeeper, or you may feel your affairs are so simple that you can do it yourself.
+You might think that your start up or small business is not big enough to hire an accountant or bookkeeper, or you may feel your affairs are so simple that you can do it yourself.

 However, running a business is hard enough without having to learn all of the accounting/tax rules, regulations and laws that you need to comply with.
 Doing it alone can be time consuming and costly if mistakes are made.